Message from the Group CFO

 |Consolidated Net Business Profits (+ Net Gains/Losses related to ETFs)||853.1||860.0||+6.9|

 |Net Gains (Losses) related to Stocks (- Net Gains/Losses related to ETFs)||-45.7||20.0||+65.7|

 |Profit Attributable to Owners of Parent||530.4||540.0||+9.6|

 The fulfillment of tax duties is one of the most important social responsibilities for companies.
 In addition to fulfilling tax duties and complying rigorously with tax laws of applicable countries and international tax rules such as the Action Plan on Base Erosion and Profit Shifting,3 we strive to sustainably increase corporate value.

 Specifically, we encourage our employees to become more familiar with tax through education and training sessions, and we continue working to improve the fulfillment of our tax duties.
 Further, through our implementation of a consolidated tax return filing system (changing to a group tax relief system from fiscal 2022) and application of tax incentives, we are endeavoring to conduct appropriate management of tax costs.

 3. Base Erosion and Profit Shifting (BEPS): Tax planning strategies utilized by multinational companies to leverage gaps in national and international tax rules and artificially shift their profits to avoid taxation.

 Our engagement with shareholders and investors

-We will continue to listen closer yet to the opinions of our shareholders and investors and strive to reflect these in our initiatives.
+We will continue to listen closely to the views of our shareholders and investors and reflect these in our initiatives.
 We ask for your continued cooperation in sharing your honest comments and feedback with us.